This post may contain affiliate links. Please see our affiliate notice for details.

-Get all of my top tips to make the most perfect crispy rice every single time!
+Get all of my top tips to make the perfect crispy rice every single time!

 Ingredients